 What will we learn?

 We will learn to reason about group behavior from two distinct starting points.
-Karsten will show what kinds of group behavior emerges from perfectly rational players.
+Karsten will show what kinds of group behavior emerge from perfectly rational players.
 Niklas will show how the different perspectives of people have lead to different truths in stories and creates identities for individuals and groups.

 In more detail, Karsten will show how to reason about group behavior using the frameworks of game theory and economics.
 Game theory predicts what group behavior emerges if perfectly rational individuals are forced to interact.
-The assumption of perfect rationality sounds — and is — a very strong one, but it allows us to model such diverse topics as drug cartels, overfishing and the Cold War.
-We’ll then take a step back, and see how such rational agents on a larger scale leads to mainstream economics.
+The assumption of perfect rationality sounds appealing — and it is a very strong one — but it allows us to model such diverse topics as drug cartels, overfishing and the Cold War.
+We’ll then take a step back, and see how such rational agents on a larger scale lead to mainstream economics.
 It turns out that, surprisingly, rationality isn’t necessarily a good thing!
 To the contrary, we’ll discuss situations in which it is precisely the rationality of individuals that can lead to collective catastrophe.
 Amongst the diverse real-world scenarios that we’ll apply game theory to will also be key World War I case studies.